 Wondering if you’re eligible for social security disability benefits if you suffer from diabetes?
-Understand the guidelines and is diabetes a disability?
+Understand the guidelines to determine if diabetes a disability here.

 If you’re a diabetic, you understand all too well the frustrating limitations diabetes created.
 The Social Security Agency puts diabetes under endocrine conditions in their Blue Book, a book that lists all conditions that qualify for disabilities.